Canada port strike may add to inflation concerns ahead of rate decision

 Canada's federal and provincial governments have been urging the parties to restart talks after they broke down on Tuesday.

-"I want everybody concentrating on the table, concentrating on a deal," said Canada's minister of labour, Seamus O'Regan, in a video posted on Twitter on Thursday.
+"Industry, labour, and all levels of government want to see goods moving through our BC ports," Canada's minister of labour, Seamus O'Regan, said in a statement posted on Twitter on Thursday.

-"It's reached a point where I need to make sure that Canadians understand that we know what is at stake.
-This is a third of the trade of the entire country."
+O'Regan said he spoke with Acting U.S. Secretary of Labor Julie Su on Thursday afternoon.
+Around two-thirds of Canada's total global trade is with the U.S., according to the federal government website.

 The Canadian Manufacturers & Exporters (CM&E) industry body said the strike is disrupting C$500 million in trade every day.